badjr13/laydown/README.md

 # laydown

 `laydown` is a simple CLI application to help you prepare for your next Daily Stand Up.
-No longer shall your named be called on only for you to stare into the abyss while you struggle to remember what you did yesterday.
+No longer shall your name be called on only for you to stare into the abyss while you struggle to remember what you did yesterday.

 ```
 $ laydown